 Kyphosis increases with the number of vertebral fractures and is more related to thoracic fractures than lumbar fractures.
 Hyperkyphosis is more prominent in women with multiple thoracic anterior wedge fractures.

 Women without vertebral fractures, who have a higher degree of kyphosis, are more likely to suffer a posterior vertebral fracture.

 Biomechanical models of stress loading in the spine suggest that forces applied to the osteoporotic spine during daily life can cause vertebral wedges and compression fractures.

-The severity of wedging increases as bone mineral density decreases, resulting in a greater number of vertebral compression fractures and an additional cascade of increasing hyperkyphosis.
+The severity of wedging increases as bone mineral density decreases, resulting in a more significant number of vertebral compression fractures and an additional cascade of increasing hyperkyphosis.

 Degenerative disc disease

-Many people believe that vertebral fractures are the underlying cause of age-related hyperkyphosis, although studies in older adults report that only about 40% of men and women with more severe hyperkyphosis have vertebral compression or wedge fractures.
+Many people believe that vertebral fractures are the underlying cause of age-related hyperkyphosis.
+However, studies on older adults report that only about 40% of men and women with more severe hyperkyphosis have vertebral compression or wedge fractures.

 A common radiographic finding associated with hyperkyphosis among older adults is degenerative disc disease.

 In a study of healthy women aged 39 to 91 years, there was a significant correlation between the height of the anterior disc and the angle of kyphosis (r = -0.34, P <.001); as the height of the previous disc decreased, the kyphosis angle increased.

 Others have reported that most adults aged 50 to 96 years with hyperkyphosis had degenerative disc disease and had no evidence of vertebral fractures or osteoporosis, suggesting that hyperkyphosis does not predict fractures or osteoporosis.